 Why Wake Forest?

-Wake Forest School of Medicine is part of the Wake Forest Baptist Health system, which is a Level One pediatric and adult trauma center.
+The school of medicine is part of the Atrium Health Wake Forest Baptist system, which is a Level One pediatric and adult trauma center.
 We serve patients from western North Carolina, Virginia, West Virginia, Tennessee and South Carolina.

 Our faculty take great pride in serving as teachers, mentors and advisors to our residents and fellows, ensuring they become competent, independent orthopaedic surgeons.
 Our faculty have over 25 locations, 3 research laboratories including a partnership with WFU in a biomechanics laboratory and provide excellent care at 6 hospitals.
 We have a first of its kind relationship with the VA System in Salisbury and Kernersville, North Carolina and have both faculty and residents always on site.